Skip to navigation Skip to content Skip to subnav

 (2) A preapplication meeting shall be held with Department staff to review the program requirements and to preliminarily identify possible designation boundaries.
 The meeting shall be held in the municipality unless another location is agreed to by the municipality.

 (3) An application by a municipality shall contain a map that accurately delineates the district and is consistent with the guidelines produced by the Department under subsection 2792(d) of this title.
 The application shall also include evidence that the regional planning commission and the regional development corporation have been notified of the municipality’s intent to apply, evidence that the municipality has published notice of its application in a local newspaper of general circulation within the municipality, and information showing that the district meets the standards for designation established in subsection (b) of this section.
-Upon receipt of an application, the State Board shall provide written notice of the application to the Natural Resources Board.
-The Natural Resources Board and interested persons shall have 15 days after notice to submit written comments regarding the application before the State Board issues a written decision that demonstrates the applicant’s compliance with the requirements of this chapter.
+Upon receipt of an application, the State Board shall provide written notice of the application to the Land Use Review Board.
+The Land Use Review Board and interested persons shall have 15 days after notice to submit written comments regarding the application before the State Board issues a written decision that demonstrates the applicant’s compliance with the requirements of this chapter.

 (b) At the first meeting of the State Board held after 45 days of receipt of a completed application, the State Board shall designate a downtown development district if the State Board finds in its written decision that the municipality has: